Gipsy Girl – original illustration for In Gipsy Tents (1880), by Francis Hindes Groome

 This expression is inseparable from donkey’s ears.
 In fact, these two expressions were originally a single one, donkey’s years being simply a dialectal pronunciation of donkey’s ears—or the other way around.

 And donkey’s ears/years (also donkeys’ ears/years) was part of a proverbial rural phrase which ran years and years, and donkey’s ears/years (ago).

-The earliest use of donkey’s ears that I could find dates back to 1880.
+The earliest use of donkey’s ears that I have found dates back to 1880.
 That year, Francis Hindes Groome (1851-1902), author of the article Gipsies in The Encyclopædia Britannica, published an account of his travels with the Gipsies, In Gipsy Tents, in which he tried “simply to represent the Gipsies as [he had] found them”.
 In this book, the author felt the need to explain to the reader the expression that a certain Silvanus used: